-As of August 29, 2009, the Company had approximately \$16.4 million of short-term investments, which consisted solely of \$19.3 million of auction rate securities (ARS) at cost, less a fair value adjustment of approximately \$2.9 million.
+As of November 28, 2009, the Company s available-for-sale investment securities were comprised of variable rate demand obligations, municipal bonds and U.S. Agency securities.
+The Company had approximately \$16.3 million of short-term trading securities as of November 28, 2009, which consisted solely of \$19.1 million of auction rate securities (ARS) at cost, less a fair value adjustment of approximately \$2.8 million.
 The fair value of the ARS was determined utilizing a discounted cash flow method based on market rates and an estimated period of time the ARS are expected to be held.

 Substantially all of the Company s ARS are collateralized by student loans.
-As of August 29, 2009, a majority of its ARS had AAA (Standard & Poor s), Aaa (Moody s), or AAA (Fitch) credit ratings.
-As of August 29, 2009, the repayment of approximately 80% of the student loans, which serve as collateral for the ARS held by the Company, was substantially backed by the United States government.
+As of November 28, 2009, a majority of its ARS had AAA (Standard & Poor s), Aaa (Moody s), or AAA (Fitch) credit ratings.
+As of November 28, 2009, the repayment of approximately 80% of the student loans, which serve as collateral for the ARS held by the Company, was substantially backed by the United States government.

 Until February 2008, the ARS market was liquid and auctions for ARS held by the Company did not fail.
 However, beginning in February 2008, auctions for the ARS held by the Company began to fail and have continued to fail up to and as of the date of this report.
 Based on current market conditions, management believes that it is likely that auctions related to the Company s ARS will continue to be unsuccessful for the near term.
 Unsuccessful auctions have limited the Company s ability to access these funds.
-Management anticipates the liquidity of the ARS will continue to be restricted until there is a successful auction, such time as another market for the ARS develops, the ARS are called by the issuer or they are redeemed as described below.

 All of the ARS owned by the Company were purchased through UBS Financial Services, Inc., a subsidiary of UBS AG (UBS) and are held, for the benefit of the Company, by UBS.
 In November 2008, the Company accepted a settlement offer from UBS to restore liquidity to its clients who hold ARS.
 The settlement grants the Company certain ARS rights.
 These ARS rights provide the Company the ability to redeem its ARS at par during a two-year time period beginning June 30, 2010.
 During this time, the Company may choose to continue to hold some, or all, of its ARS and earn interest or sell some, or all, of its ARS to UBS at par plus accrued interest.
+The

-The ARS rights are not transferable, tradable or marginable and will not be listed or quoted on any securities or exchange or any electronic communications network.
+ARS rights are not transferable, tradable or marginable and will not be listed or quoted on any securities or exchange or any electronic communications network.
 As the Company has the ability and intent to redeem its ARS at June 30, 2010, it reclassified the ARS to short-term investments as of August 29, 2009.

-Upon acceptance of the settlement offer, the Company classified its ARS as trading securities and elected, pursuant to SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (SFAS No. 159), to record the ARS rights at fair value on a recurring basis utilizing significant unobservable inputs in accordance with SFAS No. 157, Fair Value Measurements (SFAS No. 157).
+Upon acceptance of the settlement offer, the Company classified its ARS as trading securities and elected to record the ARS rights at fair value on a recurring basis utilizing significant unobservable inputs in accordance with ASC 820-10, Fair Value Measurements and Disclosures.
 The fair value of the ARS rights was estimated utilizing the Black-Scholes option pricing model and the forward contract method.
-As of August 29, 2009, the fair value of the ARS rights was determined to be approximately \$2.7 million and the ARS rights were recorded within other current assets on the consolidated financial statements.
+As of November 28, 2009, the fair value of the ARS rights was determined to be approximately \$2.6 million and the ARS rights were recorded within other current assets on the consolidated financial statements.
+The Company redeemed \$350,000 of ARS during the first nine months of fiscal 2010.